shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Unit-Testing-on-Polygon.md

 # Conclusion
 After reading this tutorial you'll able to :
-- Write Smart Contract with solidity
+- Write a basic smart contract with solidity
-- Use truffle library to unit test smart contract
+- Use the Truffle library to unit test smart contracts

 # About the Author
 David Kim : BlockChain developer with much interest in NFT, DEFI.